-- a) The student has either graduated from high school or has not been expelled or suspended again during the two-year period beginning on the date of the student's return to school after the suspension or expulsion; - The Superintendent or the Superintendent's designee determines the record of the long-term suspension or expulsion is no longer needed to maintain safe and orderly schools; and - The Superintendent or the Superintendent's designee determines the record of the long-term suspension or expulsion is no longer needed to adequately serve the student. - 5.
-The Superintendent or the Superintendent's designee will review the expungement request and any supporting documentation as well as other appropriate information including, but not limited to, the student's disciplinary, attendance and academic records. - 6.
+- 1. The school administration and the parent/student will have the opportunity to present their case(s) to the Panel.
+The hearing will be recorded. - The student is entitled to have legal representation (at the student's expense), to present evidence, to present and examine witnesses, including witnesses for the administration. - 3.
+The Panel will render a decision in a timely fashion. - 4.
+The parent/student may request a copy of the recording of the proceedings at cost.
+The parent, guardian or eligible student may make the request based on the following criteria: - The student has either graduated from high school or has not been expelled or suspended again during the two-year period beginning on the date of the student's return to school after the suspension or expulsion; - The Superintendent or the Superintendent's designee determines the record of the long-term suspension or expulsion is no longer needed to maintain safe and orderly schools; and - c) The Superintendent or the Superintendent's designee determines the record of the long-term suspension or expulsion is no longer needed to adequately serve the student. - 5.
+The Superintendent or the Superintendent's designee will review the expungement request and any supporting documentation as well as other appropriate information including, but not limited to, the student's disciplinary, attendance and academic records - 6.
 The Superintendent or the Superintendent's designee shall expunge the record of long-term suspension or expulsion if the above criteria in subsection 4 are met. - 7.
 If the Superintendent or the Superintendent's designee determines that the record of the long-term suspension or expulsion should not be removed from the student's record based upon the criteria in subsection 4, the student's parent or guardian or the eligible student has a right to submit to the Superintendent or the Superintendent's designee a statement of reasonable length explaining the objections to the suspension or expulsion notice contained in the records.
-This explanation submitted by the parent/guardian/student shall be placed in the student's permanent record to be disclosed by the school whenever the contested portion of the cumulative record is disclosed. - 8.
-The Superintendent or his designee will render a written decision to the parent, quardian, or eligible student within seven (7) to ten (10) school days of receiving the request for expungement. - 9.
-The Superintendent or the Superintendent's designee may expunge any record of a long-term suspension or expulsion provided that all other criteria under subsection 4 outlined above are met even if the eligible student or the student's parent or guardian does not request that the record be removed.
+This explanation submitted by the parent/guardian/student shall be placed in the student's permanent record to be disclosed by the school whenever the contested portion of the cumulative record is disclosed.

+- 8. The Superintendent or his designee will render a written decision to the parent, guardian, or eligible student within seven (7) to ten (10) school days of receiving the request for expungement. - 9.
+The Superintendent or the Superintendent's designee may expunge any record of a long-term suspension or expulsion provided that all other criteria under subsection 4 outlined above are met even if the eligible student or the student's parent or quardian does not request that the record be removed.